Justin Worley

 Justin Scott Worley (born November 20, 1992) is an American former football quarterback.
 Worley played college football for the Tennessee Volunteers.

-Early years
+Early life

 Worley attended Northwestern High School in Rock Hill, South Carolina, where he played high school football and was teammates with wide receiver Cordarrelle Patterson.
 As a sophomore, Worley helped lead Northwestern High School to the state championship game against town-rival South Pointe High School.

 Regarded as a three-star recruit by the Rivals.com recruiting network, Worley was listed as the 24th-ranked pro-style quarterback in his class.
 He was selected as the national high school Gatorade Player of the Year in 2010.

 College career

-Worley played backup to Tyler Bray during most of his first two seasons (2011–2012) at Tennessee and only started nine times before the 2013 season.
+Worley played backup to Tyler Bray during most of his first two seasons (2011–2012) at the University of Tennessee and only started nine times before the 2013 season.
 Once the 2013 season started, Worley was named the starter for most of the time when he was healthy.